Tio University: Bachelor programmes

-The Bachelor courses typically take 3 to 4 years.
-After completing the course the student may use the internationally acknowledged title Bachelor of Arts (BA), Business of Administration (BBA), Bachelor of Science (BSc) or Bachelor of Laws (LLB).
+The Bachelor programmes typically take 3 to 4 years.
+After completing the programme the student may use the internationally acknowledged title Bachelor of Arts (BA), Business of Administration (BBA) or Bachelor of Science (BSc).

 Master of Business Administration (MBA)

-Since 2021 Tio also offers an MBA-program.
-This master-program takes 1 year to complete after completing an hbo-/bachelor- course, and no working experience is needed.
-The program consists of a core program and the areas of specialization are; International management, Hospitality or Commercial management.
+Since 2021 Tio also offers an MBA-programme.
+This master-programme takes 1 year to complete after completing a bachelor programme, and no working experience is needed.
+The program consists of a core programme and the areas of specialization are; International management, Hospitality management or Commercial management.

 Courses in English

-The courses Hotel- and Eventmanagement, International Touristic Management, International Business Management en Commerce Economics and Entrepreneurship are offered in English in the Amsterdam, Rotterdam and Utrecht locations.
-The course International Business Management is offered in English in Eindhoven, Hengelo and Rotterdam.